- Audit on SQL Server (Server Audit)

 - SQL Server - How to Avoid and Protect Against Ransomware Attacks Like WannaCry on Your Database Server

-In this blog article number 350, I would like to share with you my experience during several tests I did about Ransomware on SQL Server database servers, such as WannaCry, which I downloaded and “infected” my VM just to perform these testing, understanding how it works, and how we can protect ourselves against this kind of attack, which, strangely enough, is still commonplace in the day-to-day consulting DBA.
+In this article number 350 of the blog, I would like to share with you my experience during several tests that I did on Ransomwares on SQL Server database servers, such as WannaCry, which I downloaded and “infected” my VM just to perform these tests, understand how it acts and how we can protect ourselves against this type of attack, which, incredible as it may seem, is still common in the daily lives of DBA's who work in consulting companies.

 For the creation of this article, I had valuable tips from MVP André Ruschel that helped me to better understand how this Ransomware works in general, remembering that WannaCry itself has several variations, so there is the possibility of another variant of it acting in slightly different ways than I will explain here.